katemonster33/SSMSControllerEx/README.md

 ## Installation (WINDOWS ONLY)
 After unzipping the mod contents to mods\SSMSControllerEx , from the SSMSControllerEx\native\windows folder, copy SSMSControllerExNative.dll to the folder Starsector\starsector-core\native\windows .
 If your controller worked in the previous version of SSMSControllerEx you shouldn't notice any difference in behavior.
 This step should ensure that just about any controller with a layout similar to an X-Box controller should work with the mod.
 To be clear, this is ONLY necessary on windows.

+## Installation (STEAM DECK ONLY)
+After unzipping the mod contents to mods/SSMSControllerEx, replace the jinput.jar under the starsector folder with the one here https://github.com/katemonster33/SSMSControllerEx/tree/master/dependencies/jinput.jar and replace libjinput-linux64.so under starsector/native/linux with this one https://github.com/katemonster33/SSMSControllerEx/blob/master/dependencies/native/linux/libjinput-linux64.so the version shipped with Starsector has some bugs with interpreting the buttons/axes from the Steam Deck controller.

 ## FAQ

  - Can this be added to and removed from an ongoing save? **Yes.**